 In the general election, candidates compete against the candidates in other political parties.
 Registered voters have the opportunity to select a political party.
 Voters who chose a party will receive that party’s primary ballot.
 Voters who did not choose a party, sometimes called “unaffiliated” voters, may choose which party’s primary ballot they want.

-In North Carolina, the primary election will take place on March 3, 2020.
+In North Carolina, the primary election took place on March 3, 2020.

 3 Ways to Vote